Video Analytics with Zero-streaming Cameras: Landmark Design

-The cloud estimates object distribution from landmarks.
-To this end, \sys{} makes the following notable design choices of landmarks. \textbf{High-accuracy object detection} At capture time, the camera runs an object detector with the highest accuracy as allowed by the camera's hardware, mostly memory capacity.
-This is because camera operators crucially depend on the correctness of landmarks, i.e., the object labels and bounding boxes, as will be described below. \textbf{Sparse sampling} To accommodate slow object detection, the camera creates landmarks at long intervals, e.g., 1 in every 30 captured frames in our prototype (\S\ref{sec:eval}).
-Sparse sampling is proven valid for estimating statistics of low-frequency signals~\cite{sparsesampling}, e.g., object occurrence in videos in our case. \textbf{Sampling at regular intervals} Typically, statistics of time series are estimated through regular sampling if there is no a priori~\cite{regularsampling}.
-This ensures unbiased estimation of object class distribution.
+To exploit such an opportunity, \sys{} makes the following design choices. \textbf{High-accuracy object detection:} at capture time, the camera runs an object detector with the highest accuracy as allowed by the camera's hardware, mostly memory capacity.
+This is because camera operators crucially depend on the correctness of landmarks, i.e., the object labels and bounding boxes.
+We will validate this experimentally (\sect{eval:lm}). \textbf{Sparse sampling at regular intervals:} to accommodate slow object detection on cameras, the camera creates landmarks at long intervals, e.g., 1 in every 30 seconds in our prototype (\S\ref{sec:eval}).
+Sparse sampling is proven valid for estimating statistics of low-frequency signals~\cite{sparsesampling}, e.g., object occurrence in videos in our case.
+We will validate this (\sect{eval:lm}); without assuming a priori of object distribution, regular sampling ensures unbiased estimation of the distribution~\cite{regularsampling}.
+Given a priori, cameras may sample at corresponding random intervals for unbiased estimation.

-We will validate the above choices in \sect{eval}.
-Note the learned distributions are for optimization; \sys{}'s correctness does not rely on them.

-\paragraph{Key idea: exploiting long-term skews for performance} The cloud learns the object class distribution from landmarks of the queried video timespan.
+\paragraph{Key idea: exploiting spatial skews for performance} The cloud learns the object class distribution from landmarks of the queried video timespan.

-To exploit \textit{spatial skews}, it generates a heatmap for spatial distribution (Figure~\ref{fig:hm-combine}).
+It generates a heatmap for spatial distribution (Figure~\ref{fig:hm-combine}).
 Based on the heatmap, the cloud produces camera operators consuming frame regions of different locations and sizes.
-Take Figure~\ref{fig:hm-combine}(a) as an example: the cloud may train a filter consuming only bottom halves of all frames and accordingly filter frames with no cars; for Figure~\ref{fig:hm-combine}(b), the cloud may train a ranker that consumes the smaller bounding box where most (80\%) persons appear and rank frames based on their likelihood of containing more persons.
-As shown in Figure~\ref{fig:op-spd-acc}, by omitting frame regions that contain no or few queried objects, the operators run faster and deliver higher accuracy.
-By varying input region locations/sizes, \sys{} produces a family of operators with diverse costs/accuracies, offering rich options for upgrades (\S\ref{sec:op}).
+Take Figure~\ref{fig:hm-combine}(a) as an example: a filter may consume bottom halves of all frames and accordingly filter frames with no cars; for Figure~\ref{fig:hm-combine}(b), a ranker may consume a smaller bounding box where 80\% persons appear and rank frames based on their likelihood of containing more persons.
+Figure~\ref{fig:op-spd-acc} shows that, by zooming into smaller regions, operators run faster and deliver higher accuracy.
+By varying input region locations/sizes, \sys{} produces a set of operators with diverse costs/accuracies.
+By controlling the execution order of operators, \sys{} processes ``popular'' frame regions prior to ``unpopular'' regions. \sys{} never omits any region when it executes a query to completion to guarantee correctness.